 This last tip for quickly cutting small dog treats in bulk is to use a miniature plunger cutter.
 This requires rolling the dough and individually cutting each treat, but the plunger makes it incredibly fast to cut and transfer tiny treats to the baking pan.
 Normal cookie cutters can be fiddly, especially tiny ones.
 The plunger does the work of popping out the treat dough as fast as you can cut it.

-There may be a little extra effort involved compared to the straight bulk cuts above, but the tiny dots are more than just cute (although we do have a thing for dots…).
-I have several different shapes of small plunger cutters, but the circles are my favourite for pocket-friendly treats.
+Ok, so we’re clearly fans of little dots (heheh…) but circle treats do have their advantages.
+There may be a little extra effort involved compared to the straight bulk cuts above, but the tiny dots are more than just cute.
+I have several different shapes of small plunger cutters, but the simple circles a favourite for pocket-friendly treats.
 Round treats, like these, are less vulnerable to cracking and crumbs when carried in pocket treat bags or training pouches.
 They don’t have any sharp corners to catch or crumble.
+I also have some tiny flower plungers with rounded petals that hold up nicely.